-DWR is coordinating and managing the update to the Flood Control System Status Report (FCSSR).
-The update will incorporate information with respect to flood inspections of channels, levees, pump stations, and weirs, as well as vegetation and erosion.
-Interdepartmental coordination is ongoing with multiple branches within DFM contributing information.
-CVFPO has also engaged the CVFPB and USACE, as needed, during the update process.
+DWR is coordinating and managing the update to the Flood System Status Report (FSSR).
+Updates specific to flood inspections of channels, levees, pump stations, and weirs, as well as vegetation and erosion that have been developed internally by DFM staff are currently in review by CVFPO staff.
+These updates will then be compiled and technical editing for an administrative draft will begin.